 Mthembu had criticised Malema in an interview with eNews on Wednesday.
 "Can you imagine Julius Malema becoming president of the country?
 Oh, dear God, may that day never dawn in our lifetime, or that of our children," Mthembu reportedly said.

 Mthembu was arrested for drunken driving in Cape Town in 2010.
+He admitted guilt in the Wynberg Magistrate's Court where he was issued a R12 000 fine.

 The fighters said it had it "on good authority" that the government was working to prevent Malema from interacting with workers and soldiers.
 They also claimed the recent deployment of the military to Marikana was a direct response to the "Malema threat".